This website uses cookies

 Claire Richardson leads the CLC’s Licensing Team on licensing@clc-uk.org or 0203 859 0904.

 You can start talking to us about switching or hiving off immediately.
-Once you have registered your interest Claire Richardson will talk you.
+Though you should plan for four to six months to complete the end to end process.

 The first step, which is at no cost to you, is for you to tell us about your practice.
 We will ask you to provide some standard information about the business for us to review.
 We will agree with you the overall approach to changing regulator and the timescale for the application to help you manage the changes you are aiming to achieve.